evergreen-ci/evergreen/docs/Project-Configuration/Merge-Queue.md

 For more information on GitHub's merge queue feature and how to customize its settings, refer to the [official GitHub documentation](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/managing-a-merge-queue).

+## For Evergreen Developers

+To troubleshoot why a merge group version is not being created, find the `event = merge_group` message in Splunk.
+You can then search for the values of the `head_sha` and `msg_id` properties to track merge intent creation and the amboy job, as well as find the branch that Evergreen will clone for that project.